top of page

 Removing a Cat From a Feral Box

-This video has multiple examples of how I remove cats from a feral box, but for a better view of my technique, watch my previous video "The Superman Towel Wrap- Without the Towel."
+This video has multiple examples of how I remove cats from a feral box.
+Those that come out on their own are owner-surrendered cats, while those I remove with a towel are feral cats.
+For a better view of my techniques, watch my previous video "The Superman Towel Wrap- Without the Towel."

 Catching a Loose Cat